jcarabantes/Burparse/README.md

 - **Full Path Reconstruction**: Seamlessly update the URI or query string while keeping the rest of the path intact.
 - **HTTP Method Switching**: Change the HTTP method dynamically (e.g., from `POST` to `GET`).
 - **Readable Reconstruction**: Reconstruct and export the modified request as a raw HTTP request string.
+- **Resend**: Once you've changed everything you need, you can call send() to automatically make the new post/get request.

 ---